Important Dates: 2020/2021

 - Personalize your own scholarship list

-- Open the relevant PDF files found on the Internal Scholarships or External Scholarships links on the left side of the page.
-Please note that these will be updated by October 31 for the current school year.
+- Look at the lists of Financial Awards, Provincial Scholarships, Entrance Scholarships and Online Scholarships found on the Sardis website.
+Please note that these will be updated by November for the current school year.

 - Copy or print details of Scholarship/Bursaries for which you are eligible.